Akira Kurosawa: Final works and last years (1987–1998)

 Kurosawa wasted no time moving onto his next project: Madadayo, or Not Yet.
 Based on autobiographical essays by Hyakken Uchida, the film follows the life of a Japanese professor of German through the Second World War and beyond.
 The narrative centers on yearly birthday celebrations with his former students, during which the protagonist declares his unwillingness to die just yet—a theme that was becoming increasingly relevant for the film's 81-year-old creator.
 Filming began in February 1992 and wrapped by the end of September.
 Its release on April 17, 1993, was greeted by an even more disappointed reaction than had been the case with his two preceding works.

 Kurosawa nevertheless continued to work.
-He wrote the original screenplays The Sea is Watching in 1993 and After the Rain in 1995.
-While putting finishing touches on the latter work in 1995, Kurosawa slipped and broke the base of his spine.
-Following the accident, he would use a wheelchair for the rest of his life, putting an end to any hopes of him directing another film.
-His longtime wish—to die on the set while shooting a movie—was never to be fulfilled.
+He wrote the original screenplays The Sea Is Watching in 1993 and After the Rain in 1995.
+While putting finishing touches on the latter in 1995, he slipped and broke the base of his spine.
+Following this, he used a wheelchair for the rest of his life, putting an end to any hopes of him directing another film.
+His longtime wish to die on the set while shooting a film would never be fulfilled.
+After his accident, his health began to deteriorate.
+His mind remained sharp and lively but his body was giving up, and he spent the final six months of his life largely confined to bed at home, where he listened to music and watched television.
+On September 6, 1998, at the age of 88, he died of a stroke in Tokyo's Setagaya ward.

-After his accident, Kurosawa's health began to deteriorate.
-While his mind remained sharp and lively, his body was giving up, and for the last half-year of his life, the director was largely confined to bed, listening to music and watching television at home.
-On September 6, 1998, Kurosawa died of a stroke in Setagaya, Tokyo, at the age of 88.
-At the time of his death, Kurosawa had two children, his son Hisao Kurosawa who married Hiroko Hayashi and his daughter Kazuko Kurosawa who married Harayuki Kato, along with several grandchildren.
-One of his grandchildren, the actor Takayuki Kato and grandson by Kazuko, became a supporting actor in two films posthumously developed from screenplays written by Kurosawa which remained unproduced during his own lifetime, Takashi Koizumi's After the Rain (1999) and Kei Kumai's The Sea is Watching (2002).
+At the time of his death, Kurosawa had two children: a son named Hisao, who became a producer and married singer Hiroko Hayashi, and a daughter named Kazuko, who became a costume designer and married Harayuki Kato.
+Kurosawa was survived by his children and several grandchildren.
+One of Kazuko's children, Takayuki Kato, later became an actor and had supporting roles in two films posthumously developed from screenplays written by Kurosawa: Takashi Koizumi's After the Rain (1999) and Kei Kumai's The Sea is Watching (2002).

 Filmography

-Although Kurosawa is primarily known as a filmmaker, he also worked in theater and television and wrote books.
-A detailed list, including his complete filmography, can be found in the list of works by Akira Kurosawa.
+The complete list of Kurosawa's works includes his films in addition to his work in television, theater, and literature.